 Crispy smoked wings are the go-to dish for all my parties.
 The crispy skin always gets complicated and is always a hit.

 Smoked chicken wings are also ideal for feeding large groups.
 Chicken wings are affordable and easy to fit a couple of dozen in a regular-sized smoker.

 Let’s smoke some wings.
 Remember to preheat your smoker to about 350 degrees for about 10 minutes and let it cool down to 250 degrees.

 Smoked chicken wings need to cook slowly to absorb wood smoke flavor, and I like to use a water container in my smoker when smoking chicken wings to make sure the wings stay moist.

-To get crispy smoked chicken wings, we will use higher temperatures to crisp the skin.
+To get crispy wings, we will use higher temperatures to crisp the skin.

 Let go over the steps to cook smoked chicken wings with crispy skin:

 Preparing the wings

 1. Clean and prep the chicken wings.
 Rinse the wings and pat the chicken wings dry with paper towels.
 The paper towels will help absorb moisture.

 2. Next, we need to dehydrate the chicken wings.
 There are a few methods, but I like to keep things simple.